 - 4. Between January and August 2013, samples provided by 41 Turkish athletics athletes (the "Athletes") were found to contain substances listed under the World Anti-Doping Agency's Prohibited List.
 Disciplinary cases were then launched against these athletes and each athlete was sanctioned with a two-year period of ineligibility in accordance with the IAAF Anti-Doping Rules and the Turkish Anti-Doping Code.
 None of the athletes sanctioned was coached by the Appellant. - 5.
 Following the TAF's investigation into the widespread doping violations and proceedings against various other athletes and trainers, the TAF launched disciplinary proceedings against the Appellant.
-On 4 July 2014, the TAF Disciplinary Board sanctioned the Appellant with a lifetime period of ineligibility on the basis that he had procured prohibited substances and that beyond doubt there had been an anti-doping rule violation. - 6.
+On 4 July 2014, the TAF Disciplinary Board sanctioned the Appellant with a lifetime period of ineligibility on the basis that he had supplied his athletes with prohibited substances and trafficked the same. - 6.
 This decision was appealed before the Arbitration Board of the Sports General Directorate Appeals Body of Turkey (the "Appeals Tribunal" or "the SGD Arbitration Board") on 10 July 2014, and the challenged decision was reversed by a decision dated 7 August 2014 on the basis that the TAF Penal Code was wrongly applied since the correct regulations to take into account were contained in the Turkish Anti-Doping Code. - 7.
-The TAF Disciplinary Board then re-considered the case and by a decision dated 19 September 2014 came to the same conclusion and again imposed a period of lifetime ineligibility under the Turkish Anti-Doping Regulations ("TADR"). - The Appellant asserts that although "after three months silence the TAF unofficially informed the 8.
-Appellant that the same sanction was decided" the written decision (the "Appealed Decision") was only notified to his counsel on 21 January 2015.
+The TAF Disciplinary Board then re-considered the case and by a decision dated 19 September 2014 came to the same conclusion and again imposed a period of lifetime ineligibility under the Turkish Anti-Doping Regulations ("TADR"). - 8.
+The Appellant asserts that although "after three months silence, the TAF has unofficially informed the Appellant that the same sanction was decided" the written decision (the "Appealed Decision") was only notified to his counsel on 18 March 2015.
 It is from the Appealed Decision that the Appellant now appeals to the Court of Arbitration for Sport ("CAS"). - 9.
-The First Respondent asserts that the Appealed Decision was notified to the Athlete on 1 October 2014, that the Athlete then appealed the Appealed Decision to the SGD Arbitration Board, and that on 27 November 2014 the SGD Arbitration Board rejected the appeal.
+The First Respondent asserts that the Appealed Decision was notified on 2 October 2014 and was appealed to the SGD Arbitration Board.
+The Appeals Tribunal initially rejected the appeal on 30 October 2014 on the grounds that the relevant voucher or receipt for the application fee had not been filed in time but on 27 November 2014 on objection by the Appellant reviewed that decision and determined to consider the appeal on its merits.
+By a decision dated 4 December 2014 the SGB Arbitration Board approved the Appealed Decision.